Chelvis/image-comparison/README.md

+[TOCM]

-# Angular 2+ Image Comparison
+# Angular 2+ Responsive Image Comparison

-Just a beauty plug and play image comparator module for Angular 2+.
+Just a beauty and responsive plug and play image comparator module for Angular 2+.

 You can use it to compare two different images, like **before** and **after** models.